rick8008/Laravel-Api/README.md

 3. On cli inside the project folder create the docker image:
 > docker build -t laravelapi -< Dockerfile

-4.Create a application of the image that you create passing the path of the project:
+4. Create a application of the image that you create passing the path of the project:

 >docker run -d -p 8080:8080 --name Larave-Api -v {path}:/var/www/html laravelapi
 >